Bernhard-Franzl/lightgate/README.md

 # Lightgate Repository
-## used in my masters thesis
+This repository is used to run an setup the lightgates used for the data collection in my masters thesis

-## TODO's:

-Einen globalen Dateipfad einführen

-Python requirement files machen -> auto install aller packete

-Setup script machen!